You do not need planning or construction approval for minor, low impact development when it:

-You will need to know the zoning and land attributes of your property to understand if your development is exempt.
-This information is available in a 10.7(2) Planning Certificate, from the Planning Portal online mapping tool accessed under the What’s my Zoning heading on the home page or from the zoning maps associated with Hawkesbury Local Environmental Plan 2012 (Hawkesbury LEP).
+You will need to know the zoning and land characteristics of your property to understand if your development is exempt.
+This information is available in a Planning Certificate, or by conducting a property search on the NSW Planning Portal.

 Exempt development must not be carried out on land that contains a State listed heritage item or is subject to an interim heritage order under the Heritage Act 1977 (with some exceptions) or on any environmentally sensitive area.